oktayagca/oktayagca/README.md

-<h2>Hey there👋 I'm Enes Furkan KOÇ</h2>
+<h2>Hey there👋 I'm Oktay Ağca</h2>

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I love learning new technologies, improving myself and producing.\
 🎓 &nbsp;I am currently a senior student at the Department of Computer Engineering at Karabuk University.\
 🌱 &nbsp;I'm on my way to become a web developer.\
-✍️ &nbsp;I am interested in graphic design in my spare time.\
-✉️ &nbsp;You can shoot me an email at ensfrknkc58@gmail.com!
+✉️ &nbsp;You can shoot me an email at oktyagca@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>